openssl/openssl/INSTALL.md

 A number of environment variables can be used to provide additional control over the build process.
-Typically these should be defined prior to running config or Configure.
+Typically these should be defined prior to running Configure.
 Not all environment variables are relevant to all platforms.

     AR
                    The name of the ar executable to use.